Links

 Rules of Play

-Additional hitter - Each team is permitted to use up to two alternate hitters (AH) in their lineup.
-This player does not play as a defensive fielder.
-The AH can be freely rotated with defensive players.
-Teams starting a game with 11 or 12 batters must finish the game with that number unless a player is injured and no replacement is available.
-The lineup may then be reduced to 10 without an automatic out being declared (see Players rule).
+Additional hitter - Each team can use an unlimited number of additional hitters (AH) in their lineup.
+These players do not play as a defensive fielder.
+The AHs can be freely rotated with defensive players.
+The team must finish the game with the same number of batters with which it started, unless a player is injured and no replacement is available.

-Ball - The league uses a .44 core yellow ball.
+Ball - The league uses a .52-core yellow ball with 300 compression.
 Balls will be provided by the umpire.

 Banned bats - Approved bats are based on list maintained on ASA website.
+The list of bats that have the ASA mark but are still banned can be found here.
 Both managers will agree on bats before the game.
 If a bat is found questionable, the opposing manager has the right to refuse the bat.
 All bats will be placed together at a specified area for inspection prior to the game.
 After inspection by both managers, no bats may be added for the entire game.

 Base-running - Players running home cannot intentionally collide with the catcher and will be called out if they do so.
 Catchers cannot deliberately block the plate unless doing so incidentally while catching a throw or applying a tag.
 Players running from first to second base in a potential double-play scenario must slide or angle to the right.
 An umpire can rule one or both runners out if the runner approaching second is deemed to have interfered with the throw intentionally.